 Several studies show that using an infrared sauna on a regular basis not only improves the health of our protective white blood cells, but the increase in body temperature can actually make it harder for bacteria and viruses to survive.
 They may also have the power to decrease incidence of the common cold.
 In addition, when you sweat in a sauna, you're sweating, and this is your body's natural way of removing many toxins that would cause increased inflammation.

 9. Use natural antimicrobials to ward off infection.

 One way to support your immune strength daily is through a few key superfoods.
 These foods can be incorporated on a daily basis so that you are constantly improving and supporting your immunity while eating yummy foods.

 Raw garlic: This superfood has very strong antimicrobial and antiviral properties.
 The potent sulfur compound allicin in garlic is known to treat serious GI infections such as SIBO (small-intestinal bacterial overgrowth) and kill parasites and yeast infections.
 At the first sign of an infection, start taking one raw garlic clove daily, or use concentrated allicin extract.

 Oregano oil: This oil has a long history of being used and an antimicrobial, antiviral, and antifungal.
 It can also be used topically to treat antibiotic-resistant staph infections of the skin (MRSA) as well as taken internally to combat yeast infections.

-Manuka honey: Quite a bit of research exists on the benefits of honey as a natural immune booster, natural anti-inflammatory agent, and antimicrobial agent.
-Manuka honey in particular—native to New Zealand and Australia—is even registered as a wound-care product in those countries.
+Manuka honey: Quite a bit of research exists on the benefits of honey as a natural immune supporter, natural anti-inflammatory agent, and antimicrobial agent.
+Manuka honey, in particular—native to New Zealand and Australia—is even registered as a wound-care product in those countries.
 Manuka honey has substances that can kill bacteria topically, and when ingested, it can even work synergistically with antibiotics to improve their efficacy.